CCA Board Members

 Dr. Glenn GuildersonCCA Director, NS

 Dr. Glenn Guilderson is a 2001 graduate of CMCC.
-He is originally from Lower Sackville NS and after graduation, returned to his hometown to open Back to Health Chiropractic and Wellness.
-Over the years his clinic has grown into a multidisciplinary center that integrates chiropractic, osteopathy, psychology, acupuncture and massage therapy.
-Before CMCC, Dr. Glenn served as the president of the Dalhousie Biology Association and as president of the Dalhousie Science Society.
+He is originally from Lower Sackville Nova Scotia and after graduation returned to his hometown to open Back to Health Chiropractic and Wellness, a multidisciplinary centre that integrates chiropractic, osteopathy, psychology, acupuncture and massage therapy.
+Before CMCC, Dr. Glenn served as president of the Dalhousie Association of Biology Students and president of the Dalhousie Science Society.
 While at CMCC he served as president of the World Congress of Chiropractic Students (WCCS) for three years.
-Since graduating he has been an active member of his business community.
-For three years he served as the chair of the board of directors of the Sackville Business Association, an association he is proud to have been a founding member of and which today, almost 2 decades later, continues to revitalize Sackville's downtown business district.
-He currently serves as secretary of the Council of the Nova Scotia College of Chiropractors and currently represents Canada as a member of the Board of Directors of the World Federation of Chiropractic.
+Since graduating he has been an active member of his business community, serving as chair of the Board of Directors of the Sackville Business Association.
+He is the past secretary of the Council of the Nova Scotia College of Chiropractors and currently represents Canada as a member of the Board of Directors of the World Federation of Chiropractic.
 He received his Chartered Director designation in 2020.
-In his spare time he loves road trips to the beaches of Nova Scotia with his wife and two boys and enjoys starting his days with a strong cappuccino.
+In his spare time he loves kayaking, bicycling and road trips to the beaches of Nova Scotia with his wife and their two boys.